blueswanacademy/blockchainlaw/contributing.md

 Issue that pull request!

-Additional documentation and reading material for each topic will be posted in our [wiki](https://github.com/blueswanacademy/blockchainlaw/wiki)
+Additional documentation, articles, research papers and reading material for each topic will be posted in our [wiki](https://github.com/blueswanacademy/blockchainlaw/wiki)